andrevidela/Research-report/Activity.md

 - put a reminder to fill up this page
 - finished my research proposal
 - streamed ep 3
+  - worked some more on pattern matching on function types.

 # 13.01